hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 Kasten K10 has been named [a Leader and Outperformer in GigaOm’s K8s Data Protection report for the third consecutive year]( https://www.veeam.com/news/kasten.html).
 It offers an easy-to-use, scalable, and secure system for K8s backup/restore, disaster recovery and mobility of K8s applications.

-Apart from direct integration with a number of storage providers, Kasten K10 supports invoking volume snapshots operations via the CSI driver.
-By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems that enables you to backup and restore persistent volumes of your stateful applications running on K8s.
+Apart from direct integration with a number of storage providers, Kasten K10 supports invoking volume snapshots operations via the CSI driver for K8s.
+By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems that enables you to backup and restore persistent volumes of the stateful applications running on K8s.

 ### HPE CSI driver for K8s

-The Container Storage Interface (CSI) defines a standard interface for exposing storage systems to container orchestration systems, like K8s.
+The CSI defines a standard interface for exposing storage systems to container orchestration systems, like K8s.
 The CSI driver for K8s is a software component that implements the CSI specification and provides a way for K8s to interact with external storage systems.
 There are several CSI drivers available for K8s.
 HPE CSI Driver for K8s is one of those CSI drivers developed by HPE that uses the CSI to perform data management operations on various HPE storage systems, such as Nimble Storage, 3PAR and Primera.

 HPE CSI driver for K8s has been installed and configured as part of K8s cluster provisioning in HPE GreenLake for Private Cloud Enterprise.
-The following shows the details about deployed HPE CSI driver for K8s in the cluster to the namespace *hpe-storage*:
+The following shows the details about deployed HPE CSI driver for K8s in the cluster to the namespace *'hpe-storage'*:

 ```markdown
 $ k﻿ubectl get all -n hpe-storage